FLming/CRNN.tf2/README.md

 ## Data prepare

 To train this network, you should prepare a lookup table, images and corresponding labels.
-Example data is copy from [MJSynth](https://www.robots.ox.ac.uk/~vgg/data/text/) dataset.
+Example data is copy from [MJSynth](https://www.robots.ox.ac.uk/~vgg/data/text/) and ICDAR2013 dataset.

 ### [Lookup table](./example/table.txt)